HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 :::::::::::::::::::::::::solution
-To test different values of radius, you can assign a different value to radius, e.g. `radius = 5` and rerun the second two lines from above.
+To test different values of radius, you can assign a different value to radius, e.g. `radius = 5` and rerun the last two lines from above.
 Or you can try with a Python [for loop]( https://swcarpentry.github.io/python-novice-inflammation/05-loop.html) which enables us to test multiple values of radius quickly.